-- Add the rest of the ingredients and mash again until well combined.
+- Add all the remaining ingredients and mash again until well combined.
 Add more oats if needed.

 - Make 4 or 5 patties with your hands.

-- I cooked them on a gridle for about 5 to 10 minutes or until golden brown with no oil.
-Feel free to add some oil if you want, grill them or cook them in a skillet over medium-high heat.
+- I usually cook them on a griddler for about 5 to 10 minutes or until golden brown with no oil, but feel free to add some oil if you want.
+Grill them or cook them in a skillet over medium-high heat until golden brown.

-- Enjoy by themselves or serve them with some bread (gf if needed) or your favorite toppings (I added tahini, ketchup, tomato slices, lettuce and red onion).
+- Enjoy by themselves or serve them with some bread or your favorite toppings (I added tahini, ketchup, tomato slices, lettuce and red onion).
 Keep leftovers in a sealed container in the fridge for 4 to 5 days.

 - If you don’t consume soy, use coconut aminos instead of the tamari or soy sauce, or add some salt and water.